 Did the All Blacks’ game become less intense and effective in the last 40 minutes than it was in the first 40?
 No. But the problem was that the bar wasn’t set at world beating levels in the first spell.
 One half was about as average as the other, even down to one yellow card in the first spell, and one in the second.

-The third aspirational criteria was to see quick, front foot ball that allowed speedsters Will Jordan, Mark Tele’a and Caleb Clarke to run in some exciting tries.
+The third aspirational criteria was to see quick, front-foot ball that allowed speedsters Will Jordan, Mark Tele’a and Caleb Clarke to run in some exciting tries.

 Sadly, that didn’t happen.
-There was a golden period of play in the 38th minute leading to Will Jordan’s try, when the ball passed through 14 pairs of All Black hands.
+There was a golden period of play in the 38th minute leading to Jordan’s try, when the ball passed through 14 pairs of All Blacks hands.
 But for most of the game, excitement was as rare as a generous spirited statement at a Donald Trump rally.

 Passion at the breakdown

-From the opening minutes it was clear that the Italian forwards were going to scrap at the breakdown like men who had just been told the All Blacks had paused in the players’ tunnel to yell insults at the home team’s families.
+From the opening minutes, it was clear that the Italian forwards were going to scrap at the breakdown like men who had just been told the All Blacks had paused in the players’ tunnel to yell insults at the home team’s families.

 The All Blacks took the Turin test so seriously they fielded the best side they could put on the ground.
 But despite that, in the battle for the loose ball Italy showed that, even at the elevated level of test rugby, a team committed to a wild-eyed, fever-pitch approach can get the better of more highly rated players in a physical battle.